bpills22/cf-ab-snippet-worker/README.md

 ## Migrating to a Cloudflare Worker

 The code in `snippet.js` is written to be **compatible with Workers** with minimal changes.
+Please see `worker.js` for a full compatible Worker that does split routing to different backends.

 ### Steps to Move